pdsteele/SteerClear/README.md

 A Ruby on Rails Web Application for making WM Steer Clear Ride Requests

-To contribute: git clone

-To install: bundle install --without production then run rake db:migrate and rails s to start the server
+To install: bundle install --without production then run rake db:migrate, rake db:seed, and rails s to start the server

- To pull from TFS, use git clone https://steerclear.visualstudio.com/DefaultCollection/_git/steer%20clear

- Remember to use branches with git checkout -b "branchName"
+To connect this to github, create a new folder and run "git init" use git remote add origin https://github.com/pdsteele/SteerClear.git to add github

+then for tfs
+git remote add tfs https://steerclear.visualstudio.com/DefaultCollection/_git/Steer-Clear

+use git pull tfs master for latest updates

+use git pull origin master for incremental stable updates

+Use git push origin master to push master branch to github use git push tfs master to push master branch to tfs

+Remember to put user story, task, and bug numbers in commit comments.